Menu

 We have no preset time when each session will open for registration, and want to avoid the dreaded, automated "midnight" openings.
 All eligible members will be notified at the same time, via email, one to two weeks before each session.
 Registration will take place on a first come, first served basis.

-No. You will likely get a provisional DUPR rating within two weeks of playing in your first session, but SAPC will not accept a DUPR rating as a club rating until it is non-provisional and at least 20 games are recorded in DUPR.
+No. You will likely get an initial DUPR rating within a day of playing in your first session, but SAPC will not accept a DUPR rating as a club rating until and at least 20 games are recorded in DUPR, and until your DUPR Reliability is at least 60.
 It may take two or three SAPC DUPR play sessions to get in 20 games.
+On the Tuesday following your 20th club-entered DUPR game, your DUPR Reliability will likely be 60 or higher, if all 20 games have been played and recorded in the last 4 months.
+(Note that if you self-enter your own DUPR games, it will take many, many games for your DUPR rating to reach a Reliability of 60.)

 See the process on the Skill Levels and Ratings page to have your DUPR rating recognized as a club rating.